Health and Wellness Resources

 ● be appealing and attractive to children while being served in clean and pleasant settings;

-● meet, at a minimum, nutrition requirements established by local, state, and 0 federal statutes and regulations;
+● meet, at a minimum, nutrition requirements established by local, state and federal statutes and regulations;

 ● encourage the consumption of foods as recommended by the HHFKA which encourages increasing consumption of a variety of fruits, vegetable, whole grain and low fat/fat free dairy products.